 The CLOVES Syndrome Community Family Advisory Council is a collaborative effort between CLOVES Syndrome Community Board of Directors and people with CLOVES and their family members.
-If chosen to serve, you will be committing to a two-year term and will be required to sign a volunteer waiver and a non-disclosure agreement.
+If chosen to serve, you will be committing to a two-year term and will be required to sign a volunteer waiver, a non-disclosure agreement and consent to a background check.

 You must be 18 years or older to be considered for a Family Advisory Council position.
-You/your family member must have been diagnosed with CLOVES for at least two years.
+If you are a parent, your family member must have been diagnosed with CLOVES for at least two years.

 - Actively promote the mission and goals of CLOVES Syndrome Community